philc/book-notes/business/powerful - patty mccord.md

 * Their cultural model is that of a sports team.
 They want the very best team composition.
 As the business changes, the team composition must also change.
-And so they made it explicit that the goal of management was to put together the best team and that would mean sometimes, they must bring in people from outside, or let existing people people go, or have people change roles.
+And so they made it explicit that the goal of management was to put together the best team and that would mean sometimes, they must bring in people from outside, or let existing people go, or have people change roles.
 Just like a sports team: they're always scouting for new talent and shaping the best team given the talent they have.
 * Career planning